SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Method

 During training, a common issue known as \textit{router collapse} arises when only a few experts dominate the routing.
 To promote balanced utilization, an auxiliary \textit{load-balancing loss} encourages uniform token distribution across experts:

-where $f_j$ is the fraction of tokens assigned to expert $j$, and $P_j$ is its mean routing probability.
+where $M$ is the total number of experts, $f_j$ denotes the proportion of tokens distributed to expert $j$ and $P_j$ is the proportion of the gating probability assigned to expert $j$.

-Building on this foundation, SAGE generalizes the SMoE formulation by introducing a hierarchical routing mechanism and heterogeneous expert coordination, enabling the model to adaptively select both \textit{which experts} and \textit{which type of computation} best fit each input.
+Despite its scalability advantages, conventional SMoE primarily decides \emph{which experts} to activate in a single routing stage.
+However, many complex tasks require not only expert selection but also adaptive coordination across heterogeneous computation types.
+Motivated by this limitation, our SAGE framework generalizes SMoE by introducing hierarchical routing and heterogeneous expert coordination, enabling the model to adaptively determine both \emph{who} computes and \emph{how} computation is performed for each input.